waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 Making my website functional will involve iterative testing and feedback-gathering from both of my end-user groups.
 I will repeat the process of making changes and gathering feedback throughout the development of my site until the end of my third sprint, when I'll have a final design.
 I will need to evaluate the functionality of this design against my end users' wants and needs, ensuring my site is logical and bug-free.

 ## Ethics

 Ethics means ensuring my website is appropriate and can't cause harm to my end-users.

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+The main purpose of this site is for it to enable the allocation of parade roles in an easier, quicker, and notably, **fairer** way than presently.
+If my website isn't ethically sound - in other words, fair, then it won't achieve it's goal.

 ### Impact / Considerations

-I need to consider how my website could be abused to do harm - while the stakes aren't especially high, the outcomes my site creates should be fair for everyone - it wouldn't be fair if it resulted in the same person doing the same role every week.
+I need to consider how my website could cause harm - while my site's stakes for abuse aren't especially high, the outcomes my it creates should be fair for everyone - it wouldn't be fair if it resulted in the same person doing the same role every week.
 I might consider adding a warning when allocating the same person for the same role for multiple weeks in a row.
-I also need to make sure the personal statistics page doesn't 'put down' my users for not doing enough work - even when they're not pulling their load.
+I also need to make sure the personal statistics page doesn't 'put down' my users for not doing enough work - even if they're not pulling their load.

-## NAME OF IMPLICATION 4
+## Aesthetics

-Replace this text with a clear explanation of what the implication means.
+Asthetics relate to how my site will look in terms of design.

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+A clean, good-looking site will make for an appealing and overall easier experience for my end-users compared to one that has innapropriate colours and unneeded clutter.

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I will need to consider and work with my end-users to choose the right colour scheme, fonts, and element positioning that maximise aesthetics while retaining proper usability and accessibility.